matm/jQuery-File-Upload-Wiki/Options.md

 * Default: `true`

 ### filesContainer
 The container for the files listed for upload / download.
-Must be a jQuery collection object.
+Is transformed into a [jQuery object](http://api.jquery.com/Types/#jQuery) if set as DOM node or string.

 * Type: *object*
 * Default: `widgetContainer.find('.files')`
-* Example: `$('#files')`
+* Example: `'#files'`

 ### uploadTemplate
 The upload template function - see [[Template Engine]].